reyna07/chann_estimation/README.md

 ```
 vai_c_xir -x quantize_result/GraphModule_int.xmodel -a /opt/vitis_ai/compiler/arch/DPUCVDX8H/VCK50006PEDWC/arch.json -o chesti_pt -n chesti_pt
 ```
-In here, `quantize_result/GraphModule_int.xmodel` is the xmodel generated with quantization file. `/opt/vitis_ai/compiler/arch/DPUCVDX8H/VCK50006PEDWC/arch.json ` is the architecture json file corresponding to the target setting. `chesti_pt` is the output directory which the compiled xmodel will be placed with the name `chesti_pt.xmodel`.
+In above command, `quantize_result/GraphModule_int.xmodel` is the xmodel generated with quantization file.
+The architecture json file corresponding to the target setting is `/opt/vitis_ai/compiler/arch/DPUCVDX8H/VCK50006PEDWC/arch.json `. `chesti_pt` is the output directory in which the compiled xmodel will be placed with the name `chesti_pt.xmodel`.
 This compilation is done to  take the quantized INT8.xmodel and generate the deployable DPU.xmodel by running the command above.

 5. Run the following command to generate the DPU inference result and compare the DPU inference result with the reference data automatically.
 ```
 env XLNX_ENABLE_DUMP=1 XLNX_ENABLE_DEBUG_MODE=1 XLNX_GOLDEN_DIR=./quantize_result/deploy_check_data_int/GraphModule    xdputil run ./chesti_pt/chesti_pt.xmodel ./quantize_result/deploy_check_data_int/GraphModule/GraphModule__input_0.bin 2>result.log 1>&2
 ```
-In here, `XLNX_GOLDEN_DIR=` sets the golden data, `./quantize_result/deploy_check_data_int/GraphModule` is the checking data directory(this directory contains many .bin files), `xdputil run` runs the compiled xmodel in the path `./chesti_pt/chesti_pt.xmodel`.  `./quantize_result/deploy_check_data_int/GraphModule/GraphModule__input_0.bin` is the input bin data path.
+Here, `XLNX_GOLDEN_DIR=` sets the golden data, `./quantize_result/deploy_check_data_int/GraphModule` is the checking data directory(this directory contains many .bin files), `xdputil run` runs the compiled xmodel in the path `./chesti_pt/chesti_pt.xmodel`.  `./quantize_result/deploy_check_data_int/GraphModule/GraphModule__input_0.bin` is the input bin data path.
 The results will be generated and saved in `result.log`.